 For kids, holidays get locked in their memory banks forever.
 They’re a change of scene, a chance to go free-range in a new world of undiluted liberty.
 Orchard Farmhouse provides the canvas to explore those possibilities, with its unending acres and rambling meadows.

 With those endless acres of wild rural beauty to explore, hide-and-seek can take some time here.
-Games can also come to a premature end once the adventure playground takes over.
+Games can also come to a premature end once the play area takes over.
 Not enough of a distraction?
 Try digging out the footballs, or the croquet mallets and cricket bats.

 Inside, wifi buzzes throughout for iPads and laptops, and there’s big-screen Sky TV in the media room and table footie and pool in the games room.
 For readers, the shelves groan under the weight of books and there are piles of toys and DVDs to plunder.